Jai Chiranjeeva: Plot

-Jeeva, Ramakoti and Asghar's henchman, alongwith his henchmen, kidnap Rasul after finding out that he is the informer.
+Jeeva, Ramakoti, and the henchmen kidnap Rasul after finding out that he is the informer.
 Meanwhile, Sailaja later starts developing feelings for Sathya after a turn of events.
-The next day, Sathya and Venu go to find Rasul for getting an info, he tells them that Asghar and his men had changed their address after that brawl.
+The next day, Sathya and Venu go to find Rasul for getting information.
+He tells them that Asghar and his men had changed their address after that brawl.
 He is revealed to be missing a left leg, also revealing that Jeeva had chopped it off, and telling Sathya to teach them a lesson, concluding that it will be a fee for him.
-They go back to the colony and find out that Asghar and his gang waiting for them.
-Sathya takes all the men down, snaps Jeeva's right leg (as a payback for what he did to Rasul), and threatens Asghar that he'll kill his boss in 2 months, leaving the goons injured and moves out of the colony.
-After discovering all this, Pasupathi returns from LA and discusses all the matters with Ramakoti, he then discovers that the doctor also knows about this matter.
+They go back to the colony and find that Asghar and his gang are waiting for them.
+Sathya takes all the men down, snaps Jeeva's right leg (as payback for what he did to Rasul), and threatens Asghar that he will kill his boss in two months, leaving the goons injured, and moves out of the colony.
+After discovering all this, Pasupathi returns from LA and discusses everything with Ramakoti.
+He then discovers that the doctor also knows about this matter.

-Neelima, a US citizen and the daughter of the doctor, comes to visit her family.
+Neelima, a US citizen and the doctor's daughter, comes to visit her family.
 Neelima and her father jog in a park where Pasupathi suddenly appears and meets the latter, while the former is knocked down unconscious after bringing a water bottle.
-Pasupathi will leave Neelima under one condition, that he will jog around the tree 1000 times, which nearly impossible for her father, though he agrees.
+Pasupathi will leave Neelima on one condition: he will jog around the tree 1000 times, which is nearly impossible for her father, though he agrees.
 He completes a round of 100 and dies because of a cardiac arrest.
-Pasupathi tries to kill Neelima but stops due to Ramakoti's advise, and walk away.
+Pasupathi tries to kill Neelima but stops because of Ramakoti's advice and walks away.
 Neelima's family is shattered after her father's death.